Anigboro-Napoleon/mealsapp/README.md

 The context API was used to pass majority of the functionalities down to each omponent ensuring simplicity in the code.

-The blend of good UI and easy-to-use functionality of this applicationwith clean, simple and bug-free code makes this a very resourceful and beautiful application😍.
+The blend of good UI and easy-to-use functionality of this application with clean, simple and bug-free code makes this a very resourceful and beautiful application😍.